fujirusama/Anime-Base/README.md

 hi everone
 Anime-Base is a crud rest api designed for anime fans
-           builiding ith flask and MongoDB
+           builiding with flask and MongoDB